Egbin Thermal Power Station: Connections to power grid

-Power generated is sent to the national grid by three main transmission lines, namely: Ikeja West (330 kV) line; Ajah (330 kV) line and Ikorodu (132 kV) lines.
+Power generated is sent to the national grid by three main transmission lines: Ikeja West (330 kV) line; Ajah (330 kV) line and Ikorodu (132 kV) line.

 Key events

 Privatisation

-After a series of negotiations and payment of $407.3 million, The Federal Government of Nigeria handed over Egbin Thermal Power Plant to the core investor, a joint venture between Sahara Power Group and KEPCO, on 1 November 2013.
+After a series of negotiations and payment of $407.3 million, the Federal Government of Nigeria handed over Egbin Thermal Power Plant to the core investor, a joint venture between Sahara Power Group and KEPCO, on 1 November 2013.

 The first attempt at privatising Egbin Power plant was in May 2007 when KEPCO Energy Resources offered to pay $280 million to acquire 51 per cent shares of the company.
 As confirmation of their interest KEPCO paid $28 million, being the initial payment of 10 percent of the bid price.

 As a result of unresolved issues, such as power purchase and gas supply agreement, the process was halted.

 In 2013, in continuation of the 2007 agreement between the Federal Government of Nigeria and KEPCO, the South Korean power company was granted approval to acquire an additional 19 percent of the plant at a new valuation.
 National Council on Privatisation approved the transaction while the Bureau of Public Enterprises handled the sale process.
 The bureau set a deadline for the payment of $407.3 million (about N63.95 billion), which was the new price at which 70% of the plant was valued.

 Rehabilitation of unit

 The rehabilitation of Unit Six (ST-06) in Egbin, which suffered a boiler tube explosion in 2006, began in November, 2014 and was completed in January, 2015.

 This rehabilitation restored the plant back to its full capacity of 1320MW and was carried out by Hitachi.

 Korea Electrical Power Nigeria Limited currently serves as a technical partner to Sahara Power Group with the goal of overhauling all the units in the plant, while achieving 85 percent power availability and 34 percent efficiency.

-In early March 2016, the plant's management warned that it may have to close due to financial strains.
+In early March 2016, the plant's management warned that it might have to close due to financial strains.